 The principal business of Skeena is the exploration and development of mineral properties in the Golden Triangle region of northwest British Columbia, Canada.
 The Company owns or controls several exploration-stage properties in the region, including the past-producing Eskay Creek gold mine ("Eskay", "Eskay Creek" or "Eskay Creek Revitalization Project"), and the past-producing Snip gold mine ("Snip").
-The Company anticipates that the results from the Eskay feasibility study will be released in the latter half of 2022.
+The Company released a Feasibility Study ("FS") on Eskay Creek in September 2022, which highlights an open-pit average grade of 4.00 g/t gold equivalent ("AuEq"), an after-tax NPV5% of C\$1.4B, 50% IRR, and a 1-year payback at US\$1,700/oz gold ("Au") and US\$19/oz silver ("Ag").
+Skeena anticipates that the results from a FS update for Eskay Creek will be released in the latter half of 2023.